 - Trajectory: Matches M33 Ball out to 1000 m

-The 12.7 x 99 mm (.50 cal) Limited Range Training Ammunition, Tracer (LRTA-T) cartridge is used in conjunction with the LRTA cartridge.
-It has the same ballistic characteristics as the LRTA as well as a tracing capability out to 800 m.
+The 12.7 x 99 mm (.50 cal) Reduced Range Ammunition, Tracer (RRA-T) cartridge is used in conjunction with the RRA cartridge.
+It has the same ballistic characteristics as the RRA as well as a tracing capability out to 800 m.
 Its bullet, which, in addition to the tracer mixes, is made of a gilding metal jacket and steel core with rear fins.
 It contains no heavy metals.
 A lead free primer is under development.

 The 12.7 mm x 99 mm (.50 cal) inert, dummy cartridge is made of black, anodized aluminum machined on a CNC lathe, the dummy cartridge is designed and manufactured, to resist to hundreds of weapon loading/unloading cycles without excessive wear.
 It’s black colour and a deep and highly visible groove in the middle of the case body allows rapid identification of the inert nature of the product.

 Both the C162 ball and C163 tracer cartridges are NATO qualified.
 Projectiles use a single steel core penetrator nested inside a guilding jacked.
 The C163 trace projectile traces out to a minimum of 1500m.

 The AP projectile is a guilding metal jacket filled with a hard steel core.
 It is designed to penetrate a three plate target array at up to 1100m, consisting of two 6.4mm aluminum plates and a thick 12.7mm iron plate.
 These AP cartridges are ballistically matched to standard 12.7mm cartridges.
 In the U.S. this cartridge is known under the MK263 classification.